Shapa7276/shapatest/content/posts/XMPP_Traffic.md

  ## Step 5

-Now got to mobile application create some traffic and you will get XMPP requests on burp suite as similar to below
+Now go to mobile application create some traffic and you will get XMPP requests on burp suite as similar to below

 {{< figure src="https://raw.githubusercontent.com/Shapa7276/shapatest/master/images_temp/Burp.jpg" title="Burp Suite Traffic." >}}